-Last weekend I started to lead you all on a CS Lewis Trail through East Belfast and the Mountain of Mournes which is an area known as the “real life Narnia” as the scenic beauty inspired CS Lewis to write about the land of Narnia.
-If this is your first visit here you can read and view the pictures here.
-Just let me finish off our little trip around the Mournes with the following:
+Last weekend I started to lead you all on a CS Lewis Narnian Trail.
+Part of that trail was through East Belfast and the Mountains of Mourne.
+It’s an area known as the ‘real-life Narnia’ as the scenic beauty inspired CS Lewis to write about the land of Narnia.
+In fact, if this is your first visit here you can read and view the pictures here.
+However, just let me finish off our little trip around the Mournes with the following:

 Giants and Stone Tables

-Northern Ireland is known for its myths and legends especially of giants and like myself “Jack” would have been told those stories as a child.
-The Legananny Dolmen in Co Down is supposed to mark a giant’s grave and the word “dolmen” is an ancient name meaning a “Stone Table”.
+Northern Ireland is known for its myths and legends especially of giants.
+And like myself ‘Jack’ would have been told those stories as a child.
+Furthermore, the Legananny Dolmen in Co Down is supposed to mark a giant’s grave.
+Moreover, the word ‘dolmen’ is an ancient name meaning a ‘Stone Table’.

 Our Meeting With Digory

-We headed back into East Belfast again - this time to the Holywood Arches and just wait till you see who we bumped into.
+Eventually, we headed back into East Belfast again.
+This time to the Holywood Arches and just wait till you see who we bumped into.

 No other than Digory!